Australian National Football Council: Final years (1980s and 1990s)

 In 1981, the Northern Territory Football League was admitted to the NFL as a full voting member, and in 1987, the VFA was re-admitted as a playing but non-voting member of the NFL, with a view to it potentially becoming the controlling body in Victoria if the VFL expanded to become a national league.

-In 1988, the nine-man Council board which needed to pass rule changes by supermajority vote was streamlined by establishing a semi-independent five-man commission to make rule changes; such a shift was typical of many football bodies during the 1980s, which had replaced delegate-based boards of management with independent commissions to both streamline and remove self-interest from decision-making.
+In 1988, the nine-man Council board which needed to pass rule changes by supermajority vote was streamlined by establishing a semi-independent five-man commission to make rule changes; such a shift was typical of many football bodies during the 1980s, which had replaced delegate-based boards of management with independent commissions to both streamline and remove club self-interest from decision-making.
 The new rules commission comprised two VFL delegates, one SANFL delegate, one AAFC delegate and the NFL president.

 As the football landscape shifted in the 1980s, the NFL's utility and relevance declined.
 The relocation of the VFL's South Melbourne Football Club into Sydney to become the Sydney Swans in 1982 gave the VFL a strong influence in New South Wales, and it began to seek recruiting zones and therefore player transfer controls in New South Wales and the ACT, eroding the traditional notion of state controlling bodies.

 In 1985, in a bid to stay relevant, the NFL proposed a move of its head office to Canberra, to improve its access to federal sports funding to stay relevant in light of the VFL's expansion to Sydney.
 The National Football League in 1985 began to advocate for a 12 team national club competition to begin in 1987 as an expansion of the VFL.
 Much of this masterplan was later followed by the AFL with the notable exceptions being the recommended reduction of Victorian teams and removal of the independent national governing body.